genzitizens/TaskManagement-Backend/docs/project-import-api.md

 5. The import preserves all task/tag/note/action properties except for IDs and timestamps
 6. If no description is provided in the import request, the source project's description will be used
 7. **Actions can only be imported if tasks are also imported** (since actions belong to tasks)
+8. **Task-specific notes can only be imported if tasks are also imported** (since they belong to tasks)
-8. Actions will be properly linked to their corresponding imported tasks
+9. Actions and task-specific notes will be properly linked to their corresponding imported tasks
+10. Project-level notes are imported independently and don't require task import